charlyalizadeh/TicTacChess/doc/bitboard_rep.md

 Begginging of the integer-->00000000
 ```

-To store all the information about a board we acutally need multiple bitboards, one for each piece type/color.
+To store all the information about a board we actually need multiple bitboards, one for each piece type/color.

 In the case of TicTacChess we doesn't need a full 64 integer to represent a 4x4 board.
 Our board has 16 squares but we cannot use a 16 bits integer, indeed when computing if four pieces are aligned we use bitshifting and AND operator like so:
 ```